Lejeremiah/fofa_free/README.md

 search:
     content: this is your fofa search grammar.
     page: this is number of pages that you want to search.
+There are 10 IPs per page.
 ```

 ### step 3: